steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

                         pe.Normal()])

 ```
+I'm an arsenal fan so ages curves are all the rage right now and I can safely say, this Napoli squad does not look future ready.
+I've gone with the peak Age range of 25 to 27 as this gives us just the right catchment for all players at elite level as argued by Seife Dendir in this article in the [Journal of Sports Analytics 2 (2016) 89–105](https://www.researchgate.net/publication/309367548_When_do_soccer_players_peak_A_note).

 ![Napoli_Age_Squad_Chart](Napoli_Age_Squad_Chart.png)

-I'm an arsenal fan so ages curves are all the rage right now and I can safely say, this Napoli squad does not look future ready.
-I've gone with the peak Age range of 24 to 28.5 as this gives us just the right catchment for all players at elite level.

 As we can see there's a troubling distribution here.
 Napoli have a hight proprtion of players just about to exit their peak or past their peak with a siginifant share of league minutes.
 From just an eye ball I can see regular starters like Koulibaly, Di Lorenzo very much on the 'wrong side of 30'.
 Obviously there are limitations, a few are:

 - We need to get the age profile of the league for a true comparison
+- We are not including longetivity as a variable.
+Wherein some players simply just last longer at the elite level than others
-- Not all peaks are equal, goalkeepers, defender have much later peaks than forward players
+- Not all peaks are equal, goalkeepers & defenders have much later peaks than forward players
 - This doesnt account for injury records to clearly explain the factors effecting share of minutes.

-A good start but lets go further.
+A good start.
+We have managed to scrape data from FBREF, cleaned up the data we have gathered and then done some interesting data visualisations on top of this.
+As mentioned previously, FBREF has extensive data so lets take a look at scraping another mini site.

 Lets see if we can take some fixture data from another table in FBREF.